 When we arrived at the location just off the road, the signs indicating the historical significance of the location and penalty for damage were full of bullet holes.
 Worse yet, the rock face was so badly vandalized the petroglyphs were mostly indistinguishable.

-the real rock art in the picture below?
+Can you see the real rock art in the picture below?

-This turned from a history lesson to a lesson in ethics and tragedy of the commons.
+This turned from a history lesson to a lesson in ethics and the tragedy of the commons.
 My son said, “someone was the first and the rest followed.”